 Of course, designing your site is a team effort.
 To that end, you can (and should!) help your designer by providing a select batch of tools.

 For example, a work management solution like Wrike enables you to collaborate via the cloud and manage your project smoothly.
-In a similar vein, Asana is a popular tool that helps you simplify your entire project workflow.
+In a similar vein, Asana and ProjectManager.com are popular tools that help you simplify your entire project workflow.

 How WP Engine Can Help You Get the Most Out of Your Designer

 Regardless of your site’s overall design, all that work will be for naught if you have a poor web host running your site.
 That’s where WP Engine comes into the picture.